annabelsandford/em4_mem_patch/README.md

 ## Troubleshooting
 - **"XXXXX.dll is missing" error**: This error means that the game cannot access a Library needed to start the game.
 This usually means that your particular Version of EM4 is not supported.
 Do not open an issue, you are simply not compatible.
 I cannot help you.
 - **The game crashes**: Check both `em4.exe` and `Em4Deluxe.exe`, as both are modified by the tool.
 Try starting the game with both executables.
-If that doesn't work, start the game with both as administrator and enable Windows XP SP3 compatibility mode.
-If it still doesn't work, please [contact me here for more assistance](https://github.com/annabelsandford/).
+If you do not have two executables, that's okay and to be expected as well depending on your setup.
+Start the game as administrator and enable Windows XP SP3 compatibility mode.
+If it still doesn't help, please [contact me here for more assistance](https://github.com/annabelsandford/).
+There is a chance your specific setup does not support the changes made to the executables.
+- **The EM4P.exe doesn't start**: You need the .NET Framework to run EM4 Mem Patcher.
+Please make sure that's installed.
+- **The EM4P.exe crashes**: If .NET Framework is installed and the EM4P.exe starts (but then crashes), please make sure to run EM4P.exe as an administrator.
+If that doesn't help, make sure you're on Windows 7 or newer.
+Windows XP / Vista aren't necessarily supported (untested).
+If all of that doesn't help, check if you're on a 64 Bit System.
+Most people do not realize that this tool won't start (or even help you if you manage to run it) when run on a 32 Bit System.
+- **The patching process fails**: Check the Console within the EM4 Mem Patcher (bottom right).
+Usually that should give you a clear error and help you figuring out what the problem is.
+Most of the time that problem is a read/write issue, means the directory where your EM4.exe, or the EM4.exe itself, is write-locked and cannot be edited.
+Usually, running the EM4P.exe as an administrator should help.
+If not, you need to figure out your Windows User settings and make sure you have the rights to run a tool like this.

 ## Key Features